offen/website/homepage/content/articles/0050-milestone-3.md

 ---

-### UX improved
+### Improved UX
 The Auditorium for users is now annotated with explanations of all metrics as well as analytics-specific terms.
 It also contains an FAQ section.
 In general, new metrics were added and the UX was refined for users and operators.
 <img class="screencast mt3 mb2" alt="browser setup" src="/theme/images/offen-blog-0050-explainer.gif"/>
 These updates are already *up and running in our own instance* for users.
 Opt in and open the Auditorium.
 [Check it out](https://analytics.offen.dev/){: target="_blank" data-button="yellow"}

 ### Working in teams
-If you want to improve your services with transparent and fair web analytics, it is very likely that you will collaborate in groups.
+If you want to improve your services with transparent and fair web analytics, it is very likely that you collaborate in groups.
 Therefore, in a first draft we have added basic utilities for managing user logins and accounts.
 These tools will be further refined during milestone 4.

 ### Convenient setup
 Using the command line can be a bit intimidating.
 This is why we have added an in-browser setup screen for a more intuitive setup.
 You can now use your browser to perform the initial setup.